-Administer sufficient local anesthetic to completely anesthetize the insertion site.

-Insert the introducer needle with attached syringe into the selected site.
-Aspirate to insure proper placement.

-Remove the syringe, placing thumb over the end to prevent blood loss or air embolism.
+- 3. Administer sufficient local anesthetic to completely anesthetize the insertion site. - 4 Insert the introducer needle with attached syringe into target vein.
+Aspirate to insure proper placement. - 5.
+Remove the syringe and place thumb over the end of the needle to prevent blood loss or air embolism.
 Draw flexible end of guidewire back into advancer so that only the end of the guidewire is visible.
 Insert advancer's distal end into the needle hub.
-Advance guidewire with forward motion into and past the needle
+Advance guidewire with forward motion into and past the needle hub into the target vein.